lacysw/DiscordMessageRatio/README.md

  - Python 3, including the `discord` PIP package (`pip3 install discord`)
  - A Discord bot API token; the bot must have the following permissions in your server:
-     - Server members intent
+     - Server Members Intent
-     - Message content intent
+     - Message Content Intent
      - Read message history for every non-ignored channel (see *Usage*)

 ## Usage